 - demonstrate that the assistance will clear their current balance to zero.

-- Applicants are eligible once in a 12 month period, though assitance is not a guaranteed in any case.
+- Applicants are eligible once in a 12 month period, though assistance is not guaranteed in any case. **Adjustments have been made for the Tornado Recovery and those impacted by the Coronavirus.

 - Applicants are asked to provide information on assistance received from other organizations.

-- Rental deposit grants are available for residents moving into income based housing from homelessness or market rent properties OR residents whose home is inhabitable from the tornado.
+- Rental deposit grants are available for residents moving into income-based housing from homelessness or market rent properties.

 Disqualifiers for Service